 Unless provided by L.R.
-109.2.c or otherwise ordered by the Court, a bill of costs shall be filed within fourteen (14) days of the entry of judgment, or of the entry of an order denying a motion, filed under Fed.
+109.2.c or otherwise ordered by the Court, a bill of costs shall be filed within fourteen (14) days of the expiration of time allowed for appeal of a final judgment or, if a notice of appeal is filed, within fourteen (14) days of the issuance of the mandate by the Court of Appealsentry of judgment, or of the entry of an order denying a motion filed under Fed.
 R. Civ.
 P. 50(b), 52(b), or 59.
-A bill for costs incurred on appeal taxable in this Court should be filed within fourteen (14) days of the issuance of the mandate by the Court of Appeals or, in the event of review by the Supreme Court, within fourteen (14) days of the entry of judgment by the Supreme Court.
+A bill for additional costs incurred on review by the Supreme Courtappeal taxable in this Court should shall be filed within fourteen (14) days of the issuance of the mandate by the Court of Appeals or, in the event of review by the Supreme Court, within fourteen (14) days of the entry of judgment by the Supreme Court.
 Non-compliance with these time limits shall be deemed a waiver of costs.